veit/python-basics-tutorial/README.rst

 #.
 Create HTML documentation:

    .. note::
-      pandoc has to be installed.
+      pandoc and plantuml has to be installed.

       … on Debian/Ubuntu

       .. code-block:: console

-         $  sudo apt install pandoc
+         $  sudo apt install pandoc plantuml

    To create the HTML documentation run these commands:

    .. code-block:: console

-      $ sphinx-build -ab html docs/ docs/_build/
+      $ sphinx-build -ab html docs/ docs/_build/html/

 #.
 Create a PDF: